 Neko Sock Curved DPNs

 Curved DPNS make it easier to knit with fewer needles and prevent laddering.
 These are great if you have a pattern using DPNs.
 You don’t have to change it to suit the needle!

 - Two needles hold the stitches while you knit them with the third

-- Made from durable plastic
+- Each sock needle is made from durable plastic

 - Easier than knitting with DPNs